 Some traditional healers and cultures believe that periods and placentas have beneficial health effects!

-Medical anthropology explores how conceptions of health, medicine, life, death, and science are related to culture and so I thought it would be fun to explore how some cultures view periods.
+Medical Anthropology explores how conceptions of health, medicine, life, death, and science are related to culture and so, I thought it would be fun to explore how some cultures view periods.

 For example, the Sambia, a patriarchal tribe in Papua New Guinea, are infamous for their “ritualized homosexuality” and semen ingestion practices.
 Sambian men believe that masculinity, power, and strength are derived from semen and that women, through intercourse, attempt to steal that power.

-To protect the sanctity of semen and their own role in society, women are shunned during their periods and are forced to live in seclusion with other women till they stop bleeding.
+To protect the sanctity of semen and their own role in society, women are shunned during their periods and are forced to live in seclusion with other women until they stop bleeding.
 Periods are a time of cleansing, but this also implies that women are dirty and contaminated.
 Blood and bleeding in this culture are conceptualized as a tangible weakness.
 To read more, check out Rituals of Manhood.